staslev/LeetCode-refactored/content/arrays/SetMatrixZeroes.md

 It is a non trivial task to correlate the steps we have described with the code presented above.
 It's difficult to identify what's being handled where.

 How about now?
-Is it any easier to figure our what's being handled where?
+Is it any easier to figure out what's being handled where?

 ```java
 public void setZeroes(final int[][] matrix) {